roobie/ua/README.md

 ### Caveats

-This module is written in ES 6 syntax, but an ES 5 transpiled module is in the source tree names `ua.es5.js`
+This module is written in ES 6 syntax, but an ES 5 transpiled module is in the source tree named `ua.es5.js`

 ### Installing